BrunoValles/BrunoValles/README.md

-- You can reach me on bruno.valles.work@gmail.com
+- You can reach me through bruno.valles.work@gmail.com

 <!---
 BrunoValles/BrunoValles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.